-The aim of this module is for you to gain understanding and skills in promotion of health and wellbeing.
-You will examine the historical, political, policy, economic, social and cultural influences that have determined and influenced initiatives and the provision of services to support individuals, groups and communities to make informed, healthy life style choices The focus will be on developing knowledge of health and its determinants through an analyses of the complex issues regarding how health is created and how health behaviours are brought about.
-You will consider how to champion ways of working to promote healthy and wellbeing, based on evidence of effectiveness and also clear ethical principles.
+Students can examine the historical, political, policy, economic, social and cultural influences that have determined and influenced initiatives and the provision of services to support individuals, groups and communities to make informed, healthy life style choices.
+The focus will be on developing knowledge of health and its determinants through an analyses of the complex issues regarding how health is created and how health behaviours are brought about.
+Students may consider how to champion ways of working to promote healthy and wellbeing, based on evidence of effectiveness and also clear ethical principles.

 Leadership and Management

 Students will have the opportunity to develop a greater understanding of the impact on day-to-day management of organisational culture by looking at how to manage time, people and quality and the impact of good mentorship and leadership on effective management.

 Skills for Professional Development

-This module provides you with an opportunity to utilise relevant experience acquired in Health, Social Care, and Education and associated welfare practice environments as a basis for an organisational analysis and practice reflection.
-The module will be of particular value to you as a preparation for making career choices and to enhance your employability by virtue of learning from experience.
+This module provides an opportunity to utilise relevant experience acquired in Health, Social Care, and Education and associated welfare practice environments as a basis for an organisational analysis and practice reflection.
+The module will be of particular value as a preparation for making career choices and to enhance employability by virtue of learning from experience.